architxt.metrics#

 confidence(dataframe, column)

-Compute the confidence score of the functional dependency X -> column in a DataFrame.
+Compute the functional-dependency (FD) confidence for X -> column in a DataFrame.

 dependency_score(dataframe, attributes)